juletopi/juletopi/README.md

 **I'm Júlio Cézar (a.k.a. *Juletopi*), a 21-year-old Full-Stack Developer from Brazil currently pursuing a degree in Systems Analysis and Development and working professionaly as an Auxiliary Developer at Eficiência Fiscal LTDA.**

 **Interested about software development, with a strong focus on accessibility, artificial intelligence, and innovative full-stack solutions.
-Experienced in both Front-End and Back-End development, I'm continually refining my skills, with a current focus on Front-End to stay versatile and up-to-date with the latest technologies.**
+Experienced in both Front-End and Back-End development, I'm continually refining my skills to stay versatile and up-to-date with the latest technologies.**

 **Eager to learn and embrace new challenges, I am driven by how technology can solve real-world problems and create more inclusive digital experiences.**